 Moderator of Servant Leadership Development Committee

-MOTION: The Servant Leadership Committee (SLDC) recommends to the Presbytery Ruling Elder Chris Wineman (Central Presbyterian Church) to be elected as Vice Moderator of Presbytery Assembly for 2025.
+MOTION: The Servant Leadership Committee (SLDC) recommends to the Presbytery Rev. Bill Sanders (Honorably Retired) to be elected as Vice Moderator of Presbytery Assembly for 2026.